Malta national football team

 The Malta national football team (Tim nazzjonali tal-futbol ta' Malta) represents Malta in men's international football and is controlled by the Malta Football Association, the governing body for football in Malta.

 The first official game played by Malta was a 3–2 defeat in a friendly against Austria in 1957.
 Their competitive debut arrived five years later, playing against Denmark in the preliminary round of the 1964 European Nations' Cup.
-Malta have competed in every qualifier for the European Championship since 1964 (except 1968) and FIFA World Cup since 1974, but have never made it to the finals of any major international competition.
+Malta have competed in every qualifier for the European Championship since 1964 (except 1968) and FIFA World Cup since 1974, but have never made it to any finals of all major international competition.